 Avoid places or activities that in any way would raise questions as to one’s moral character or conduct.

-Use wholesome and appropriate language in all speeches and informal conversations.
+Use wholesome and appropriate language in all speeches and informal conversations with all people.

 Maintain proper dress and good grooming for all occasions.